Anhansen/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 ReFS is designed to support extremely large data sets--millions of terabytes--without negatively impacting performance, achieving greater scale than prior file systems.

 ## Supported deployments
+Microsoft has developed NTFS specifically for general-purpose use with a wide range of configurations and workloads, however for customers specially requiring the availability, resiliency, and/or scale which ReFS provides, Microsoft supports ReFS for use under the following configurations and scenarios.

+>[!NOTE]
+>All ReFS supported configurations must use Windows HLK certified hardware and meet application requirements.

 ### Storage Spaces Direct